lncm/lncm.github.io/README.md

 ## Develop

-Ensure you have nodejs installed, and run `npm i` to install deps.
+Clone the (default) `source` branch.
+Ensure you have nodejs 8+ installed, and run `npm i` to install deps.
 Then start the development server with `npm start`.

 ## Modify Content